t-p/PiCluster/apps/radarr/README.md

 ## Prerequisites

 - PiCluster with K3s installed and running
-- NFS server configured on master node (node03)
+- NFS server configured on master node (192.168.88.163)
-- qBittorrent deployed (for downloading)
+- qBittorrent or Transmission deployed (for downloading)
-- Jackett deployed (for indexers)
+- Jackett or Prowlarr deployed (for indexers)
 - Jellyfin deployed (for streaming)
 - At least 1GB RAM available across worker nodes